+Aim 2a.
+Test the hypothesis that aged mice behaviorally and neurally generalize knowledge differently than younger mice.
+Previous reports have indicated that rodents can form generalized schematic representations of various behavioral tasks (McKenzie et al., 2014; Tse et al., 2007), though how this process is implemented in aged individuals is unknown.
+Here, we will study how previous training with auditory trace fear conditioning (CS-A in a familiar context) may be used to inform behavior during unfamiliar situations (CS-α in a novel context).
+We hypothesize that ageing impairs the ability to use previous knowledge for generalization, with aged mice demonstrating less freezing in the novel context and less neural similarity across the two conditions than younger mice.

-Aim 2.
-(McKenzie et al., 2014; Tse et al., 2007)(Liu et al., 2012; Ramirez et al., 2013)(Buzsáki and Tingley, 2018; Cheng and Ji, 2013; Mau et al., 2018)sing in vivo calcium imaging, we will identify specific neurons that have sequential activity locked to and stimulate them using patterned light delivery via a modified miniature microscope with an incorporated spatial light modulator (Mini-SLM).
-We predict that neurons in aged mice will.
+Aim 2b.
+Actuate generalization in aged mice via spatiotemporally-patterned optical stimulation.
+Recent advances in optogenetics and genetic tagging have enabled optical induction of complex behaviors (Liu et al., 2012; Ramirez et al., 2013), however these techniques lack fine spatiotemporal resolution.
+Despite well-known sequential activity observed in the hippocampus (Buzsáki and Tingley, 2018; Cheng and Ji, 2013; Mau et al., 2018), the causal role of these temporal patterns remains unclear.
+Using in vivo calcium imaging, we will identify specific neurons that have sequential activity locked to CS-A and stimulate them using spatiotemporally-patterned light delivery via a modified miniature microscope with an incorporated spatial light modulator (Mini-SLM).
+We predict that patterned stimulation of CS-A-locked neurons in aged mice will elicit generalization to a novel condition, resulting in increased freezing and neural similarity.
 Though patterned single-cell optical stimulation via two-photon microscopy is possible, a huge limitation is that head fixation is required (Rickgauer et al., 2014).
 Thus, development of the Mini-SLM, which allows freely-moving behavior, will be a monumental contribution to behavioral neuroscience.